raspberrypilearning/make-crumble-robot-head/en/step_1.md

 You will use your coding, making, and engineering skills to create a robot head with a moving mouth, using a servo and a pushrod mechanism.

-Watch you fingers.
-It bites!
+Watch you fingers &mdash; it bites!

 ### What you will make